 MTJ: In my case, the only times I’m at my desk are when I’m working on a new game plan, or I’m doing some kind of administrative or office work.
 I also help draw the characters and sprites for our games, so once my ideas are solid, I head off to the computers and use the animation development tools there to create the actual sprites.
 I sometimes visit the local game centers to do market research too, and hear the opinions of actual players.

-—You mentioned some of your ideas “backfiring” a moment ago, but can you give us a concrete example of that?
+—You mentioned some of your ideas “backfiring” a moment ago, but can you give us a concrete example?

 MTJ: In Rainbow Island, I thought it would be a good idea to include the strongest equipment in the game in a secret stage.
-But when players have that equipment it makes the game way too easy, and as a result, it destroyed the balance of the game.
+But that equipment makes the game way too easy and destroys the balance.
 I regret adding it now.
 For that and other reasons, I’m planning to include an Extra Version for hardcore players the next time we swap ROMs.
 It makes it so that if you don’t take the special equipment, your score rate continues to go up.

 —Interesting.
-But I can see a danger there, of going down that path of catering to hardcore players—if done poorly, you could end up with a game that only the most skilled and hardcore can enjoy.
+But I can see a danger there, of going down that path of catering to hardcore players—if done poorly, you could end up with something only the most skilled and hardcore can enjoy.

 MTJ: That is very true.
 It’s something I’ve been thinking about myself.
 Recently I’ve had more chances to speak with “hardcore” players, and it has indeed led me to think that I might need to make a slight course correction in my future game designs.